surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 **6.** To view the recent history, click on **History tab** available at the top right of the SQL query area.

-- Green colour indicates query has been executed successfully and Red indicates error.
+- Green color indicates query has been executed successfully and Red indicates error.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/history%20sql.png)